jaredly/j3/Roadmap.md

 - [ ] \n should set forceMultiline
 - [ ] \n in an empty list (inside) shouldn't create a double child

+- [ ] mutliselect doesn't actually do any useful editing yet tho

 OK and then let's really get Tables and Rich Lists going buuut first ok we need scads of tests to bring coverage uppp.